Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: INTRODUCTION

-Imitation learning is a machine learning technique in which an autonomous system learns to perform tasks by mimicking an expert's behaviors.
-Imitation learning has recently gained a lot of attention due to its ability to teach complex tasks to robotic systems efficiently.
-This paper focuses on imitation learning problems with offline data, i.e., no interaction with the expert is required during the learning process.
-In this setting, imitation learning can be mainly categorized into two types: behavioral cloning~\citep{pomerleau1991efficient}, which utilizes supervised learning to learn a policy from state-action pairs from the dataset, and Inverse Reinforcement Learning (IRL)~\citep{ng2000algorithms}, which infers the underlying reward function that the expert optimizes and then uses Reinforcement Learning (RL) to find a control policy.
-Although behavioral cloning is conceptually simple and easy to implement, it merely mimics the expert without revealing the underlying task.
-Hence it lacks adaptability to situations not covered in the training data.
-Although IRL can recover a reward function from the data, the reward is still hard to interpret.
-Therefore, it is difficult to understand its correctness and further manipulate it to incorporate human knowledge and adapt to new scenarios.
+Imitation learning is a machine learning technique that enables autonomous systems to learn tasks by mimicking expert behavior and is increasingly popular for teaching complex tasks to robotic systems efficiently.
+This paper focuses on imitation learning using offline data, i.e., no interaction with the expert is required during the learning process.
+In this setting, imitation learning can be categorized into two main types: behavioral cloning~\cite{pomerleau1991efficient}, which utilizes supervised learning to learn a policy from state-action pairs, and Inverse Reinforcement Learning (IRL)~\cite{ng2000algorithms}, which infers the reward function that the expert optimizes and applies Reinforcement Learning (RL) to find a control policy.
+Although behavioral cloning is conceptually simple, it mimics the expert without uncovering the underlying task.
+Hence, it lacks adaptability to situations not covered in the training data.
+IRL can recover a reward function, but it is computationally expensive, prone to overfitting, and difficult to interpret.
+Therefore, it is challenging to assess the correctness of the reward function and manipulate it to incorporate human knowledge or adapt to new scenarios.